The Life and Death of Colonel Blimp: Plot

 Major-General Clive Wynne-Candy is a senior commander in the British Home Guard during World War II.
 Before a training exercise, he is "captured" in a Victorian Turkish bath by British Army troops led by Lieutenant "Spud" Wilson, who has struck pre-emptively.
 He ignores Clive's outraged protests that "War starts at midnight!"
-They scuffle and fall into a bathing pool.
+They scuffle and fall into the plunge pool.
 An extended flashback ensues.

 In 1902, Clive is on leave from the Second Boer War, where his service has earned him the Victoria Cross.
 He receives a letter from Edith Hunter, a stranger to him, who is working in Berlin.
 Edith complains that a German man named Kaunitz is spreading anti-British propaganda regarding Britain's role in the conflict, and wants the British embassy to intervene.
 When Clive brings this to his superiors' attention, they refuse him permission to go to Berlin, but he goes anyway.
 In Berlin, Clive and Edith go to a café, where he confronts Kaunitz.
 Provoked, Clive inadvertently insults the Imperial German Army's officer corps.
 The Germans insist he fight a duel with an officer chosen by drawing lots, which ends up being Theo Kretschmar-Schuldorff.
 In the duel, both Clive and Theo suffer injuries, but become friends while recuperating.
 Edith visits the duo regularly and, although she has feelings for Clive, becomes engaged to Theo.
 Clive is delighted, but soon realises that he also loves her.
 Upon returning home, Clive takes Edith's sister Martha to the opera, which does not result in a relationship.

-In November 1918, Clive, now at the rank of brigadier general, believes the Allies won World War I because "right is might".
-While in France with his driver Murdoch, Clive meets nurse Barbara Wynne, who bears a striking resemblance to Edith.
-He courts and marries her despite their 20-year age difference, while Murdoch becomes their butler.
+In November 1918, Clive, now at the rank of brigadier general, believes the Allies will win World War I because "right is might".
+While in France, Clive meets nurse Barbara Wynne, who bears a striking resemblance to Edith.
+He courts and marries her despite their 20-year age difference, while his army driver Murdoch becomes their butler.
 In July 1919, Clive tracks Theo down at a British prisoner-of-war camp in Derbyshire.
 Clive greets him as if nothing has changed, but Theo snubs him.
 On 26 August, about to be repatriated to Germany, Theo apologises and accepts an invitation to Clive's house.
 He remains sceptical that his country will be treated fairly by the Allies.
 Barbara dies in August 1926, and Clive retires from the Army in 1935.